Randy Melvin: BC Lions

 On June 1, 2011, it was announced that Melvin had accepted the position of defensive line coach with the BC Lions of the Canadian Football League.
 The BC Lions won the Grey Cup and Melvin earned another championship.

 Return to college

 Melvin was the defensive line coach at Florida International University for the 2014 season.
 He rejoined Al Golden as the defensive line coach at the University of Miami for the 2015 season.
 On December 31, 2015, Melvin returned to Purdue University as the defensive line coach for Darrell Hazell.

 BC Lions (II)

 Melvin returned to the BC Lions for the 2018 season as the defensive line coach where he coached for one season.

 Hamilton Tiger-Cats

 The Hamilton Tiger-Cats hired Melvin as the defensive line coach for the 2019 season.
 The team won the Eastern Division Final but lost in the 107th Grey Cup again the Winnipeg Blue Bombers.
+He coached with the Tiger-Cats for four seasons, but was not retained in 2024.

+BC Lions (III)

+On January 2, 2025, Melvin returned to the BC Lions as the defensive line coach.